VictorTaelin/Bitspeak/README.md

 1. Typing special characters and uppercase letters in a phone is painful.

-2. The pronounce is shorter (kupakare vs heightuppercaseessunderline dollar vs fourfourzerofourtwoeff).
+2. The pronounce is shorter (kupakare vs heightuppercaseessunderlinedollar vs fourfourzerofourtwoeff).

 3. It is gentler to human menory as it has less traps ("was it uppercase or lowercase?").